yuvalmGS/gigaspaces-wiki-jekyll/xap97/polling-container.markdown

 When using transactions with polling container a special care should be taken with timeout values.
 Transactions started by the polling container can have a timeout value associated with them (if not set will default to the default timeout value of the transaction manager, which is 60 Sec).
 If setting a specific timeout value, make sure the timeout value is higher than the timeout value for blocking operations and includes the expected execution time of the associated listener.

+{% info %}
-{% infosign %} Note the timeout value is in seconds as per Spring spec for TransactionDefinition.
+Note the timeout value is in seconds as per Spring spec for TransactionDefinition.
+{%endinfo%}

 Here is an example how timeout value (and transaction isolation) can be set with polling container: